FrankieSlinn/TicTacToe/README.md

 ## Description

+Tic Tac Toe was an individual project which had the duration of a week.

 This project was created for people who love playing tic tac toe.
 The game offers the player choices, like playing a regular person or vs a computer opponent.
 Users also have the option of using a handle or their favourite picture as a token.
 The player can use the game on tablets and smart phones.
 The game works best on modern browsers.
 If a user lives somewhere with a bad internet connection: No worries!
 The game remembers the progress before the site disconnects.